 Viperfish (Chauliodus sloani)

-Viperfish belongs to the family of Stomiidae.
-It lives at depths of 200 – 4700 meters.
-The viperfish is recognizable by distinctly long and sharp teeth that do not fit in the mouth.
+Viperfish belongs to the family Stomiidae.
+It lives at depths of 200–4700 meters.
+The viperfish is recognizable by its extremely long, sharp teeth that do not fit inside its mouth.

 The body is oblong, silvery, and emits light.
 They grow up to 35 centimeters.
-It inhabits warm parts of the mid-Atlantic, the northern Indian Ocean, and the eastern Pacific, north of the Equator.
-Viperfish can also find in the Mediterranean, the South, and East China Seas.
+It inhabits warm parts of the mid-Atlantic, the northern Indian Ocean, and the eastern Pacific north of the Equator.
+Viperfish can also be found in the Mediterranean, and the South and East China Seas.

 Fangtooth (Anoplogaster cornuta)